rhythm-3099/Change-Data-Capture/README.md

 # Change-Data-Capture

-A data project that uses AWS Tools to migrate the data changes from MySQL instance to a target S3 bucket
+A data engineering project that uses AWS Tools to migrate the data changes from MySQL instance to a target S3 bucket

 ## Project Architecture